rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 Java allows using the method `valueOf` or the constructor to create wrapper objects of primitive types.
-Java recommends the use of `valueOf` for performance purpose since `valueOf` method caches some values.
-This checker is included in the catalog of anomalies of tools such as Sonar.
+Java recommends the use of `valueOf` for better performance since `valueOf` method caches some values.
+This checker is included in the catalog of anomalies of tools such as [Sonar](https://www.sonarqube.org/).
 Code snippet below shows an example of the use of the `valueOf` method.

 ```java